Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 ![Firebase model](images/ModelUpload.png)

 Again, model training can be configure in the `options.py`.
-Additionally, we can also monitorits performance.
+Additionally, we can also monitor its performance.

 #### Experiment tracking